Former Guatemalan soccer head fined $350,000 in FIFA scandal

 “There are no excuse and no justification for my actions,” he told the court, his words translated from Spanish.
 “My actions have brought shame to the world of football.”

 Jimenez said that at the time of the crime, he had been a longtime alcoholic.
-He said he had been attending Alcoholics Anonymous meetings, undergoing counseling and had been sober for 1,118 days.
+He said he had been attending Alcoholics Anonymous meetings in Miami, undergoing counseling and had been sober for 1,118 days.

 “Every day I’ve had to fight in order to not fall off a cliff,” he said.